Updated for 2024

-It goes without saying that buying a car is a painful process.
-What about selling a car?
-When it comes time to say goodbye to your current set of wheels you have plenty of options; sell to Carvana, sell to CarMax, sell to a private party.
+When it comes time to say goodbye to your current set of wheels, you have plenty of options.
+You could sell to Carvana, sell to CarMax, sell to a private party, or perhaps trade in at the dealership.
 The list goes on and on.

 Recently, I went through the process of selling my 2017 Volvo S90 to Carvana, and the process was unlike any other car dealership experience I have ever had before.
-(I mean that in a good way).
-Going through the “sell to Carvana” process was simple, smooth, and financially, the right choice for me.
+Selling to Carvana was simple, smooth, and financially, the right choice for me.

-We documented the process on our YouTube channel (the video above), and I wanted to go in more detail about the process; what went well, how it works, and more.
+We documented the process on our YouTube channel (the video above), and I wanted to go in more detail about the process.
+Here’s what went well, how it works, and more.